 Keep the air indoors clean and fresh with these simple non-toxic steps to purify your home with minimal effort.

 Toxic pollutants from outside, like smog and air pollution, can get trapped in the house, and items in your home may also be contributing to the pollution.
-Furniture, stoves, rugs, cleaning products, and fragrances can be harmful to our health in a number of ways.
+Furniture, stoves, rugs, cleaning products, and fragrances can be harmful in a number of ways.

 One of the most essential elements to keeping the indoor air clean, according to Rubino, is ensuring your HVAC system is free from mold, dust, and other pollutants.
 “The push for net-zero energy efficiency has led to more tightly built buildings with minimal airflow between indoor and outdoor environments,” Rubino told Cnet.
 “The result is that most contaminants that make their way inside the building will remain until they are actively removed.”